SpiderLabs/Responder/README.txt

 - Responder will logs all its activity to a file Responder-Session.log.

 - When the option -f is set to "On", Responder will fingerprint every host who issued an LLMNR/NBT-NS query.
 All capture modules still work while in fingerprint mode.

 - Browser Listener finds the PDC in stealth mode.

 - Icmp Redirect for MITM on Windows =< 5.2 Domain members.
 This attack combined with the DNS module is pretty effective.

 - WPAD rogue transparent proxy server.
 This module will *silently* grab the encrypted credentials of anyone launching Internet Explorer on the network.
 It will also grab the cookie of the requested page.
 This module is higly effective.

 CONSIDERATIONS
 ==============

-- This tool listen on several port: UDP 137, UDP 138, UDP 53, TCP 1433, TCP 389,
+- This tool listen on several port: UDP 137, UDP 138, UDP 53, UDP/TCP 389,TCP 1433,
   TCP 80, TCP 139, TCP 445, TCP 21, TCP 3141 Multicast UDP 5553.
   If you run Samba on your system, stop smbd and nmbd and all other services listening on these ports.